backdrop-contrib/pagerer/README.txt

 - quantity: the number of pages in the list of the 'neighborhood' of the current page.
 For pagerer_slider theme, it serves to approximate the witdh of the jQuery slider.
+- display_restriction: it allows to restrict showing the pager based on the actual number of pages in the result set.
+It can take the values "default" (pager is shown if the result set is made of at least two pages), "one_above" (pager is shown also if the result set is made of one page only), "none" (pager is shown also if the result set is empty).
 - display: can take the values 'pages', 'items', 'item_ranges'.
 Determines whether to display pages, or items, or item ranges.
 - label_display: Determines whether and where to render a text "label"